vitejs/vite/docs/guide/dep-pre-bundling.md

 This is Vite performing what we call "dependency pre-bundling".
 This process serves two purposes:

-1. **CommonJS and UMD comaptibility:** During development, Vite's dev serves all code as native ESM.
+1. **CommonJS and UMD compatibility:** During development, Vite's dev serves all code as native ESM.
 Therefore, Vite must convert dependencies that are shipped as CommonJS or UMD into ESM first.

    When converting CommonJS dependencies, Vite performs smart import analysis so that named imports to CommonJS modules will work as expected even if the exports are dynamically assigned (e.g. React):